 Starting in Fall of 2015, Kettering College will be offering a new 3-year Bachelors of Science degree in Respiratory Care!

-Read more about this new program HERE or join us on March 18 for an Open House to discuss the new degree and tour the new respiratory facilities, more information HERE.
+Read more about this new program HERE or set up an appointment to discuss the new degree and tour the new respiratory facilities, more information HERE.

 AS TO BS RESPIRATORY COMPLETION DEGREE